Hijack Prevention Guidelines

 - Do not reach for your purse or valuables.
 Leave everything in the vehicle.

-- Try to remain calm at all times and do not show signs of aggression.
+- Always try to remain calm and do not show signs of aggression.

 - Be compliant with all demands set by the perpetrator.

 - Do not make eye contact with the hijacker.
 He may perceive this behaviour as a threat and retaliate aggressively.

-- Keep your hands still and visible to the hijacker, so as to give him assurance of your passive content.
+- Keep your hands still and visible to the hijacker, to give him assurance of your passive content.

 - Do not speak too fast (if you are able to talk) and do not make sudden movements.